aroemers/gluer/README.md

 * The single-argument non-primitive constructors determine __what__ an Adapter can "adapt".
 At least one such a constructor is required.

 * The class needs to be declared _public_.
 If the class is a member of another class, it needs to be declared _static_ as well.
+The class cannot be abstract.

 ### Adapter resolution